Fort San Carlos: Gregor MacGregor and the Republic of the Floridas

 Now in possession of the town, and seeing the need to make the appearance of a legitimate government, he appointed Ruggles Hubbard, the former high sheriff of New York City, as unofficial civil governor, and Jared Irwin, an adventurer and former Pennsylvania Congressman, as his treasurer.
 Expecting reinforcements for a raid against the Castillo de San Marcos in St. Augustine, MacGregor intended to subdue all of Spanish East Florida.
 His plan was doomed to fail, however, as President James Monroe was in sensitive negotiations with Spain to acquire all of Florida.

 Soon MacGregor's reserves were depleted, and the Republic needed revenue.
 He commissioned privateers to seize Spanish ships, and they began selling captured prizes and their cargoes, which often included slaves.
-When about August 28 fellow conspirator Ruggles Hubbard sailed into the harbor aboard his own brig Morgiana, flying the flag of Buenos Aires, but without the needed men, guns, and money, MacGregor announced his departure for New Providence in the Bahamas.
+About August 28, fellow conspirator Ruggles Hubbard sailed into the harbor aboard his own brig Morgiana, flying the flag of Buenos Aires, but without the needed men, guns, and money.
+MacGregor then announced his departure for New Providence in the Bahamas.
 On September 4, faced with the threat of a Spanish reprisal, and still lacking money and adequate reinforcements, he abandoned his plans to conquer Florida and departed Fernandina with most of his officers, leaving a small detachment of men at Fort San Carlos to defend the island.
 After his withdrawal, these and a force of American irregulars organized by Hubbard and Irwin repelled the Spanish attempt to reassert authority.

 The Battle of Amelia Island

 On September 13 the Battle of Amelia Island commenced when the Spaniards erected a battery of four brass cannons on McLure’s Hill east of Fort San Carlos.
 With about 300 men, supported by two gunboats, they shelled Fernandina being held by Jared Irwin.
 His "Republic of Florida" forces included ninety-four men, the privateer ships Morgiana and St. Joseph, and the armed schooner Jupiter.
 Spanish gunboats began firing at 3:30 pm and the battery on the hill joined the cannonade.
 The guns of Fort San Carlos, on the river bluff northwest of the hill, and those of the St. Joseph defended Amelia Island.
 Cannonballs killed two and wounded other Spanish troops clustered below.
 Firing continued until dark.
-The Spanish commander, convinced he could not capture the island, then withdrew his forces.
+The Spanish commander, convinced he could not capture the island, withdrew his forces.